8 things you can do to reduce your risk of developing cancer

 Early detection probably saved Jackie’s life.
 Performing regular skin checks at home and visiting a doctor every six months for a professional skin check is the easiest way to prevent cancer.

 We can help.
-Our Find a Provider service allows you to search for health professionals in your local area and see contact information.
-The practitioners that nib members see more frequently will also display average out of pocket expenses and patient reviews.
+Our Find a Provider service allows you to search for health professionals in your local area.

 If you’re heading to your GP for a skin check, it could be a good opportunity to find out what other examinations you might be due for.